kyma-project/test-infra/prow/images/gardener-rotate/README.md

 ## Overview

-This folder contains the gardener-rotate binary that is used to automatically update Gardener kubeconfig secrets.
+This folder contains the gardener-rotate image that is used to automatically update Gardener kubeconfig secrets.

 ## Installation